stillmatic/tournaments/writeup.md

 Note that the algorithm is used to find pairings for round 2, since the round is intended to be randomly paired.
 At this point the graph is initialized with equal weights for every pairing except those which have occured, which have a 0 weighting.
 Then, since we have no other constraints, the maximum weight perfect matching returns an acceptable pairing which conveniently guarantees no repeat matches.

+We consider several different tournament configurations, and run 500 simulations for each of them.

+1. Small tournament: 32 teams with 5 rounds.
+This setup is picked because $2^5 = 32$.
+1. Medium tournament: 68 teams with 6 rounds.
+Note that $\log_2 68 = 6.09$.
+2. Large tournament: 114 teams with 7 rounds.
+Note that $\log_2 114 = 6.83$.
+3. Very large tournament: 208 teams with 6 rounds.
+Note that $\log_2 208 = 7.70$.

+These tournaments are, in order, modeled after a local tournament, the NDCA tournament, the Blake tournament, and the Berkeley tournament.
+We add the log base 2 of the number of teams because with fewer than $log_2 n$, it is possible to have multiple teams with perfect records.

 ## Comparisons

 We consider alternative tournament designs, focused around the same goal as the original tournament.